 Risk registers are maintained at the College and subsidiary level.
 The Executive Team review the risk registers at least quarterly.
-The Audit Committee reviews key risks quarterly and the Corporation reviews the full risk register annually.
+The Audit Committee reviews key risks three times a year and the Corporation reviews the full risk register annually.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the organisation and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.